Delafault/Amino-active/README.md

 # Amino-active
-A script to get activity in a community.
+A script to send activity in a community.